jofaval/advent-of-code/2021/README.md

 [Back to contents](#contents)

 Even tho it should automatically do so, it's unsorted, and it may be nice to manually check.
-Or, you may simply not want to use the CLI and everything manually.
+Or, you may simply not want to use the CLI and do everything manually.

 1. Go to [`./cli/days_config.go`](./cli/days_config.go)
 1. Import the day package